julienmru/omnipay-alma/README.md

 Alma requires to specify either shipping or billing address when submitting the payment which you can send in the `CreditCard` object.

+You may check if your cart is eligible to Atma using the `eligibility` method and checking `isSuccessful` in the response.

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

 ## Support